 The use of M-Rays is an innovative alternative to applying conventional radioactive and nuclear measurement technologies.
 These conventional technologies require emission licenses since they typically use nuclear isotopes or high-voltage (>5kV) X-Ray tubes.
 They are not compatible with humans and the environment and governments therefore implement aggressive regulations or in some cases fase-out policies.

 In the industry there are two common types of radiation based measurement concepts:

-X-ray sensors are cleaner, and follow a sort of ‘on/off’ principle.
-When an X-ray system is switched off there is no radiation, making it a cleaner and safer alternative – however less accurate and providing a measurement ouput which is significantly depending on the chemical compound being measured.
+X-ray sensors are a bit more sustainable than beta radiation, and they follow a sort of ‘on/off’ principle.
+When an X-ray system is switched off there is no radiation, making it a cleaner and safer alternative – however less accurate and providing a measurement output which significantly depends on the chemical compound being measured.
 X-ray technology is subject to a range of regulations and obligations.

-As opposed to these typically unclean and high-TCO (total-cost-of-ownership) technologies, the M-Ray based measurement systems of Hammer-IMS require no emission licenses whatsoever.
-M-Rays are harmless because they are non-radioactive and non-nuclear.
-As a result, the deployment and lifetime usage of Hammer-IMS solutions represent a lower TCO because no emission-related licenses, training, protection, safety, etc. are needed.
-M-Rays are just as simple like the waves your cellphone emits.
-Another interesting application for radio waves!
+As opposed to these typically unsustainable and high-TCO (total-cost-of-ownership) technologies, the M-Ray based measurement systems of Hammer-IMS require no emission licenses whatsoever.
+Therefore, the deployment and lifetime usage of the sustainable Hammer-IMS solutions result in a lower TCO.
+M-Rays are just as straightforward as the waves emitted by your cellphone.
+So M-Rays is yet another interesting application for radio waves!

 Hammer-IMS has been around for quite some years and has built up a customer base in various industries.
 Currently, the sustainable, turnkey Hammer-IMS systems are operating at international nonwoven producers, textile coaters, manufacturers of plastic sheets and films, paper machine cloth companies, and a range of other materials.